retentioneering/retentioneering-tools/docs/source/user_guides/step_sankey.rst

 params
 ~~~~~~
-``StepSankey.params`` property returns a dictionary containing all the parameters (including the defaults) related to the current state of the StepSankey object:
+:py:meth:`StepSankey.params<retentioneering.tooling.step_sankey.step_sankey.StepSankey.params>` property returns a dictionary containing all the parameters (including the defaults) related to the current state of the StepSankey object:

 .. code-block:: python